-Full time apprentices will typically spend 42 months on-programme working towards the occupational standard.
-All apprentices must spend a minimum of 12 months on-programme.
-Apprentices must complete the required amount of off-the-job training specified by the apprenticeship funding rules.
+Full time apprentices will typically spend 42 months on-programme working towards the occupational standard, with a minimum of 20% off-the-job training.

 The EPA should only start once the pre-requisite gateway requirements for EPA have been met and that they can be evidenced to an EPAO.
 The employer must be satisfied that the apprentice is consistently working at or above the level set out in the occupational standard.
-Apprentices must have demonstrated competence to operate safely in a fitting environment and achieved the Advanced Manufacturing Engineering Diploma or Technical Certificate Level 3.
+Apprentices must have demonstrated competence to operate safely in a fitting environment and achieved Advanced Manufacturing Engineering Diploma or Technical Certificate Level 3.
 The employer must have agreed a project activity with the apprentice's EPAO; it should be relevant to the apprentice's workplace.
-In addition, apprentices without English and mathematics at level 2 must achieve English and mathematics qualifications in line with the apprenticeship funding rules.
+In addition, apprentices without English and mathematics at level 2 must achieve level 2 prior to taking their EPA.1

-The EPA period will typically be within 4 months after the apprentice has met the EPA gateway requirements.
+The EPA must be completed within 16 weeks after the apprentice has met the EPA gateway requirements.